Zebradil/cloudflare-dynamic-dns/README.md

 This way (via running multiple timers) you can use multiple configurations at the same time.

-By default a timer is triggered one minute after boot and then every 5 minutes.
+By default, a timer is triggered one minute after boot and then every 5 minutes.
 It is not configurable currently.

 To avoid unnecessary requests to Cloudflare API state files are used.
-They're created in `/var/lib/cloudflare-dynamic-dns/` and named using configuration variable in corresponding config files (`iface` and md5 hash of `domains`).
+They're created in `/var/lib/cloudflare-dynamic-dns/` and named using configuration variables in corresponding config files (`iface` and md5 hash of `domains`).
 A state file contains IPv6 address which was set in a Cloudflare DNS AAAA record during the last successful run.
-If the current IPv6 address is the same as in the one in the state file, no additional API requests are done.
+If the current IPv6 address is the same as the one in the state file, no additional API requests are done.

 ## Development

 Builds and releases are done with [goreleaser](https://goreleaser.com/).

-Use the following Taskfile tasks to bulid the application:
+Use the following Taskfile tasks to build the application:

 ```shell
 # Build with go for the current platform